fboes/webapp-boilerplate/README.md

 1. Replace "`Flashy title`" in all files with the name of your app
 2. Replace "`Flashy description`" in all files with the description of your app
 3. Replace "`Flashy company`" with your name
-4. Replace "`http://flashy-url.org/`" with your URL
+4. Replace "`http://flashy-domain`" with the domain-part your URL
+5. Replace "`/flashy-path/`" with the path-part your URL
-5. Replace `favicon.ico` (48×48px),  `favicon.png` (128×128px) and `apple-touch-icon.png` (144×144px) with your icon
+6. Replace `favicon.ico` (48×48px),  `favicon.png` (128×128px) and `apple-touch-icon.png` (144×144px) with your icon
-6. Optional: Replace "`en`" with your desired locale
+7. Optional: Replace "`en`" with your desired locale
-7. Start coding!
+8. Start coding!
-8. Activate caching in index.html by commenting line 2 & uncommenting line 3.
+9. Activate caching in index.html by commenting line 2 & uncommenting line 3.

 Extended setup
 --------------